(from The Basics of Brewing by Scott Birdwell ©)

 --PALE ALE MALT (3º - 4º lovibond) - Slightly darker in color, ideal base for amber to dark colored ales.
 The darker roast adds a little character to the flavor profile.
 Beers produced exclusively from pale ale malt will tend to be gold colored.

-MUNICH MALT (5º - 15º lovibond) - An interesting grain in that Munich malt contributes some amber color and residual sweetness and yet is still very much a fermentable grain.
+MUNICH MALT (Light & Dark) (5º - 15º lovibond) - An interesting grain in that Munich malt contributes some amber color and residual sweetness and yet is still very much a fermentable grain.
 It should be mashed, generally with a higher percentage of lager malt.
 Ideal for Octoberfests, Munich Dunkels & Helles, Bocks and other non-pilsner Germanic style beers.

 VIENNA MALT (5º - 8º lovibond) - Another fermentable grain similar to Munich malt, but slightly lighter in color.
 Use similarly.